-You can add the optional Inflation Protection Rider to your Nationwide YourLife CareMatters policy (this rider is available for an additional cost and can be elected only on policies that also elect the Long-Term Care Extension of Benefits Rider).
+You can add the optional Inflation Protection Rider to your Nationwide YourLife CareMatters policy (this rider is available for an additional cost).

-For more specifics about Nationwide YourLife CareMatters, turn to the "Product details" section on Page 15.
+For more specifics about Nationwide YourLife CareMatters, turn to the Product details section on Page 16.

 2. Control